Flood Zones - What you need to know

 - One in six homes are located in areas where there is a significant risk of flooding.

-- Use our Flood Maps service to help you locate if an area you are buying is at risk of flooding.
+- Use our Flood Zones map layer to help you locate if an area you are buying is at risk of flooding.

 - We want to help to put you in a confident and strong position when it comes to purchasing your land or property.

 If you're a professional land buyer or self-builder, make sure you understand what Flood Zones can mean to your investment.

 Flood zones were created by the Environment Agency to understand the probability of flooding, this is used within planning, and by planning authorities, to discover the risk and rewards of development in these areas.

 There are three flood zones defined by the EA (Environment Agency), these are Flood Zone 1, 2 and 3.
 In terms of flood risk, Zone 1 is least and Zone 3 being the most likely to flood.

 The good news is that although these areas have a higher risk of flooding, it doesn’t always mean they will flood.
 Plus, the fact that flooding is normally seasonal, means it makes planning ahead of time possible and ideal locations for developing.
 Planning authorities know the chance of flooding, too: developments on flood zones may be granted subject to flood defence works and suitable mitigation.